Dr. Seuss on the Loose: The Zax

 In "The Zax", a North-going Zax and a South-going Zax bump face to face on the Prairie of Prax.
 Each one asks the other to make way, but neither budges, saying it is against their upbringing to move any other way.
 Because they stubbornly refuse to move (east, west, or any direction except their respective headings) to get past each other, the two Zax then face off against each other with their arms crossed, thinking if they stand still, the world will too.
 The Zax stand so long through nights, weather, and seasons, that eventually, they didn't realize that the world didn't stand still, the world grew, because after a couple years, a freeway is built around them with a highway overpass over them.
 The story ends with the Zax still standing there "unbudged" in their tracks.

 Green Eggs and Ham

 In "Green Eggs and Ham", Sam-I-Am offers a man to eat a plate of green eggs and ham.
 However, the man tells Sam he hates the food.
-Sam-I-Am further asks the man to eat the food in various locations (House, box, car, tree, train, dark, rain, and boat) and with some animals as dining partners (Mouse, fox, and goat), but he is still rebuffed.
-A running gag exclusive to this short is the fox in the box being hunted by several dogs and fox hunters on horseback.
-Finally, the man tries the dish hoping Sam would leave him alone.
+Sam-I-Am further asks the man to eat the food in various locations (in a house, in a box, in a car, in a tree, on a train, in the dark, in the rain, and on a boat) and with some animals as dining partners (a mouse, a fox, and a goat), but he is still rebuffed.
+A running gag exclusive to this short is the fox in the box being hunted by several dogs and fox hunters on horseback (the hunters and their steeds always appear with their faces cut off by the top screen) Finally, the man tries the dish hoping Sam would leave him alone.
 When the man takes his first bite, he likes green eggs and ham and thanks Sam-I-Am getting him to try them.